laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 > k / I = &Delta;(1/&omega;) / &Delta;t

 Thus k/I represents the slope of the graph depicted by time on the x-axis and 1/&omega; on the y axis, during a specific recovery phase of the stroke.
-This formula can be simplified further as the angular velocity &omega; is determined by:
+However, this formula can be simplified further, as the angular velocity &omega; is determined by:

 > &omega; = (2&pi; / Number of impulses per revolution) / currentDt

-Since we are dividing a constant factor (i.e. 2&pi; / Number of impulses per revolution) through *currentDt* we can further simplify this formula by removing this division and constant outside the slope-calculation.
-Effectively, this makes the formula:
+Since we are dividing a constant factor (i.e. 2&pi; / Number of impulses per revolution) through *currentDt* we can further simplify the formula by removing this division and constant outside the slope-calculation.
+Effectively, making the formula:

 > (k \* 2&pi;) / (I \* Impulses Per Rotation) = &Delta;currentDt / &Delta;t

 As this formula shows, we can determine the drag factor through the slope of the line created by *time* on the *x*-axis and the corresponding *CurrentDt* on the *y* axis, for a specific recovery phase.
-This slope of the line can be determined in a robust manner through linear regression.
+This slope can be determined in a robust manner through linear regression.
 This approach also brings this calculation as close as possible to the raw data, and doesn't use individual *currentDt*'s as a divider, which are explicit design goals to reduce data volatility.

 As the slope of &Delta;currentDt / &Delta;t is equal to (k \* 2&pi;) / (I \* Impulses Per Rotation), the drag thus can be determined through